Embedded Optical Interconnects in PCBs for Ultra High Speed Design

 Glass or polymer waveguides placed in the interior layers of a PCB require transmission back to the surface layer and coupling optics for EPICs/PICs, or using a photodetector with fast response time (normally a PIN photodiode).
 Especially in optical BGAs for EPICS and PICs, an optical interconnect requires some type of coupling optics in the form of 45-degree mirrors.
 This requires extremely precise micromanufacturing.
 Otherwise, the laser diode and receiver in an optical interconnect will need to be embedded in the substrate.

-The remaining challenge is mass manufacturing and greater integration of optical components and waveguides into PCBs for electro-optical modules and backplanes.
+The remaining challenge is mass manufacturing and greater integration of optical components and waveguides into PCBs.
 This requires scalable printing techniques for manufacturing dielectric waveguides directly on PCBs for interfacing between various optical components, electronic ICs, EPICs, and PICs.
-Using polymers for optical interconnects directly on an FR4 PCB is preferable as they can be patterned using standard lithography techniques.
+Using polymers for optical interconnects directly on an FR4-grade PCB or PTFE layer is preferable as they can be patterned using standard lithography techniques.

 As data rates scale higher, these optical interconnects will need to scale smaller in order to accommodate shorter wavelengths, although modal dispersion will become a problem with continued scaling and as more modes are packed into a given fiber.
 This doesn’t mean that copper will go the way of the dinosaur; copper will still be necessary to isolate optical interconnects, particularly with radio over fiber applications.
-The research community and some companies have already produced proof-of-concept boards with multimode waveguides that operate at 12.5 Gbps and higher data rates.
+The research community and some companies were producing proof-of-concept boards with multimode waveguides that operate at 12.5 Gbps and higher data rates.
+Since 2019, there has been renewed focus on polymer interconnects given the most recent publication I cited above.

 These fibers might be found in the core of a multilayer PCB in the future